naibarn/SmartSpec/.smartspec/workflows/smartspec_implement_tasks.md

 ### 0.3 Kilo Orchestrator Sub-Task Invariant (Legacy Rule — DO NOT REMOVE)

-When running under Kilo with `--kilocode`:
+When running under Kilo with `--platform kilo`:

 1. Kilo MUST NOT execute this workflow as a single root job over many tasks without sub-task decomposition.